-Everyone’s eyes are different in the color, the shape, and the size.
+Everyone’s eyes are different in color, shape, and size.
 Since our eyes are so unique, it can cause some problems when it comes to correcting our vision as we get older.
 As far as vision care, there is no solution that fits every person.
 Our vision care needs to be personalized to fit each person.

 If you have noticed your vision is becoming worse, then you should not ignore it.
 You are not the only person whose vision is becoming worse.
 There is a significant chance that you will need to wear either prescription eyeglasses or prescription contacts.
 Some people inquire about having laser eye surgery, but not every person is able to afford laser eye surgery.